finalfantasia/emacs-for-clojure/README.md

    `git clone https://github.com/finalfantasia/emacs-for-clojure ~/.emacs.d`
 4. Launch Emacs.

    It should start installing packages.
-Note that compilation of some packages might cause warnings which, most probably can be ignored.
+Note that compilation of some packages might cause warnings which, usually, can be ignored.

 ## Organization